mctools/mcpl/hooks_phits.md

 ## Examples

-A few exampes and instructions of how to use `phits2mcpl` and `mcpl2phits` are provided in the following.
+A few examples and instructions of how to use `phits2mcpl` and `mcpl2phits` are provided in the following.

 ### Converting an PHITS file to MCPL